jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 but what cannot be reached,
 cannot be tested.

-### With the Squad plan, can I include the infrastructure associated with my app?
+## With the Squad plan, can I include the infrastructure of my app?

 We have improved the Squad plan model to now include infrastructure within the Target of Evaluation (`ToE`).